JeyAsare/bootcamp/README.md

 #### 2

-- This section is the difficulty section where the user clicks on the specified difficulty to start the quix.
+- This section is the difficulty section where the user clicks on the specified difficulty to start the quiz.

 #### 3

-- This section is the quiz section where the user will be tested on their general knowledge.
+- This section is the quiz where the user will be tested on their general knowledge.
 There are 10 questions in total.

 #### 4